custom-twemoji/custom-twemoji-api-website/content/docs/faces/GET faces base_emoji.md

   title = "Accepted formats for background_color"
 +++

-Use this endpoint to build a custom Twemoji.
+Use this endpoint to build a custom Twemoji using one as a base.

 ## Arguments